⚡ Quick Answer

 …but with less curl-holding power.

-So it’s not about which one is “better.”
-It’s about what fits your lashes, your routine, and your tolerance for removal.
+💡 The key takeaway: It’s not about which one is better — it’s about what fits your lashes and your routine.

 FAQs — Clear Mascara & Curl Hold

-For most people, no. Clear mascara can help maintain curl for a while, but it usually won’t hold all day on very straight lashes — especially in humidity.
+For most people, no. It can slow droop, but it usually won’t hold all day on very straight lashes — especially in humidity.

-Slow dry-down, too much product, humidity, or natural oils relaxing the curl — not poor technique.
+Usually slow dry-down, too much product, humidity, or natural oils — not poor technique.

 Final Verdict — What’s the Best Clear Mascara to Hold Curl?